On the Impossible Safety of Large AI Models: Dangerous scenarios

 \subsection{Autocompletion algorithms}

 Perhaps today's most insidious language data collection systems are smart keyboards, which are used especially on phones to propose autocorrection and autocompletion.
 In order to increase user comfort, such keyboards rely on algorithms that learn from the user's past typing.
 In 2018, a group of Google researchers~\cite{YangAESL+18,HardRMBA+18} ran federated learning algorithms on keyboards' language data ``in a commercial, global-scale setting'', and showed increased performances in doing so.
-But recall that if these data are used to train \emph{foundation models} and to achieve maximal accuracy, then the trained model will have memorized all its training data~\cite{CarliniTWJH+20}.
-Conversely, fundamental limits such as the one stated in Theorem~\ref{thm:imp_2}, show that if mechanisms such as differential privacy are used to protect users' data, then these models are (provably) far from achieving maximal accuracy, and accuracy levels needed for LLMs to be useful.
+But recall that if these data are used to train LAIMs and to achieve maximal accuracy, then the trained model will have memorized its training data~\cite{CarliniTWJH+20}.
+Conversely, fundamental limits such as the one stated in Theorem~\ref{thm:imp_2}, show that if mechanisms such as differential privacy are correctly used\footnote{e.g. if legislators impose very small values for $\varepsilon$, much smaller than $1$, which this paper calls for.} to protect users' data, then these models are (provably) far from achieving maximal accuracy, and accuracy levels needed for LLMs and LAIMs to be useful.